Nolan Gorman Player Props: Cardinals vs. Rangers

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 50 hits, batting .270 this season with 24 extra-base hits.
+- Gorman has 51 hits, which is tops among St. Louis hitters this season, while batting .274 with 24 extra-base hits.

-- Among the qualified batters in baseball, he ranks 55th in batting average, 39th in on-base percentage, and seventh in slugging.
+- Among the qualifying hitters in MLB action, he ranks 48th in batting average, 35th in on-base percentage, and seventh in slugging.

-- Gorman has picked up a hit in 68.5% of his 54 games this year, with multiple hits in 18.5% of them.

-- In 23 games this year (42.6%), Gorman has picked up an RBI, and in 11 of those games (20.4%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Gorman has had at least one RBI in 41.8% of his games this season (23 of 55), with two or more RBI 11 times (20.0%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.